-At Metzger Business Search we take matters such as protecting the confidentiality of our candidates, clients and suppliers seriously, and with this in mind we adhere to the following Privacy Statement which complies with the Data Protection Act 2018 (the ‘2018 Act’) and the EU General Data Protection Regulation (‘GDPR’).
+At Metzger Business Search we take matters such as protecting the confidentiality of our, clients, buyers, sellers and suppliers seriously, and with this in mind we adhere to the following Privacy Statement which complies with the Data Protection Act 2018 (the ‘2018 Act’) and the EU General Data Protection Regulation (‘GDPR’).

 Data Protection Principles

 Personal data must be processed in accordance with six ‘Data Protection Principles.’
 It must:

 - be collected and processed only for specified, explicit and legitimate purposes;